MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/poscx/nf-poscx-poscxreleasedevice.md

  - PosCxReleaseDevice
 ---

-# PosCxReleaseDevice function

 ## -description

-      PosCxReleaseDevice is called to release a device that was previously claimed with
+PosCxReleaseDevice is called to release a device that was previously claimed with [PosCxClaimDevice](/windows-hardware/drivers/ddi/poscx/nf-poscx-poscxclaimdevice).
-      <a href="/windows-hardware/drivers/ddi/poscx/nf-poscx-poscxclaimdevice">PosCxClaimDevice</a>.
 Once the device is released, the next pending claim requester is promoted.

 ## -parameters

 ### -param device [in]

 A handle to a framework device object that represents the device.

 ### -param fileObject [in]

       A handle to a framework file object that identifies the caller.